sdneon/node/README.md

 ```

 `src_packs` folder is not used in Node.JS build.
 It's purely provided for playing around with.

+#### Command-line Option
+Use `--experimental-external-dscript` command-line option to override the internal D Script transpiler with that in external `dscript.js` file in current working directory.
+This is loaded before running your main code.
+An example is provided in `src-packs/ds`

 ### REPL mode for D Script, CoffeeScript and TypeScript
 REPL mode for D Script, CoffeeScript and TypeScript is activated by: